$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 2. Convert your savings to a Tier-1 bank gradually.
 If your savings are primarily in a SACCO FOSA, that is acceptable — but if they are in BOSA or in M-Pesa, begin transferring to a bank account well in advance.
 Each transfer should be documented.

-4. Keep a 10% buffer above the minimum.
+4. Keep about a 10% buffer above the minimum.
 The KES/CAD exchange rate fluctuates.
 Bank conversion fees and IRCC's own exchange rate calculations can affect how your balance translates.
-Holding 10-15% more than the minimum requirement protects you from exchange rate movement between when you prepare documents and when IRCC reviews them.
+Holding about 10% more than the minimum requirement protects you from exchange rate movement between when you prepare documents and when IRCC reviews them.

 Paying IRCC Fees from Kenya

 This is a separate issue but worth noting here.
-The total government fees for a single applicant (processing fee plus Right of Permanent Residence Fee) exceed $1,500 CAD — approximately KES 165,000.
-For a family of four the total exceeds $4,000 CAD.
+The total government fees for a single applicant (processing fee plus Right of Permanent Residence Fee) are CAD 1,590 — approximately KES 174,900.
+For a family of four with two adults and two dependent children, the government-fee total is approximately CAD 3,890 including family biometrics.

 Kenyan bank cards often have daily international transaction limits of $1,000 to $2,000 USD.
 You may need to use a multi-currency prepaid card (I&M Bank and NCBA both offer these) pre-loaded with the full fee amount.
 The M-Pesa GlobalPay Virtual Visa card is another option, subject to its daily limit of KES 500,000.